jamtur01/puppet-irc/README.md

     If you specify the `github_user` and `github_password` options the report processor will create a Gist containing the log output from the run.
 The Gist will be linked in the IRC notification.
+    If you specify the `parsed_reports_dir` option, and have `store` reports enabled, a human-readable version of the yaml report will be saved on the reportserver, instead of a Gist.

 4. Copy `irc.yaml` to `/etc/puppet`.
     NOTE: Remove any configurations items you're not setting